samduane/sams-site/content/posts/terms-and-trojan-horses.md

 #### The kernel of truth {#the-kernel-of-truth}

-As with any good lie, the idea of an "influencer" is based on a kernel of truth.
+&emsp; As with any good lie, the idea of an "influencer" is based on a kernel of truth.
 In Matthew 25, Jesus tells the parable of the talents.
 That each servant is expected to make good with what he has been given, and to return more than he was given.
 In the same way, those given power, money, and fame in the church are expected to use these gifts to further glorify our Lord.
 Those who are given 5 talents should be expected to make more than those given 2 talents.
 In